peterphann/CSCE-222/README.md

 # CSCE 222 (Discrete Structures for Computing)
-A repository containing all my assignments for CSCE 222.
+A repository containing all my homework assignments for CSCE 222.